MUTYH Monoallelic gene

 Family members should talk to a healthcare provider about genetic testing.
 Close relatives such as parents, children, brothers and sisters have the highest chance of having the same mutation(s) as this patient.
 Other more distant relatives such as cousins, aunts, uncles, and grandparents also have a chance of carrying the same mutation(s).
 Testing of at-risk relatives can identify those family members with the same mutation(s) who may benefit from surveillance and early intervention.

 This patient carries a single MUTYH mutation (monoallelic).
 This patient's relatives are at risk for carrying a single MUTYH mutation, or mutations in both copies of MUTYH (biallelic).
-A single MUTYH mutation can lead to an increased risk for colorectal cancer.
-Relatives who have inherited mutations in both copies of MUTYH are at risk for MUTYH-associated Polyposis syndrome (MAP), with a 43%-100% risk of colorectal cancer risk to age 80 and a 5% risk for small bowel cancer.
+Relatives who have inherited mutations in both copies of MUTYH are at risk for MUTYH-associated polyposis syndrome (MAP), with a 43%-100% risk of colorectal cancer risk to age 80 and a 5% risk for small bowel cancer.
 Genetic testing may be appropriate for close family members to determine whether they are at an increased risk for colorectal and other cancers.

 References